 Two years have passed since Johnny Jenkinson first saved the world with the help of his best friend, Eddie, the Death of Children.
-With the summer holidays fast approaching, everything is looking up for Johnny and his new best friends, Simon and Trudy.
-However, evil is never far away and when his father gets a new job at MalCorp, one of the biggest companies in the country, Johnny uncovers a terrible secret that threatens to destroy not only himself, his friends and his family, but also the very world itself.
+With the summer holiday fast approaching, everything is looking good for Johnny and his new best friends, Simon and tomboy Trudy.
+However, evil is never far away and when his father gets a new job at MalCorp, one of the biggest companies in the country, Johnny uncovers a terrible secret that threatens to destroy not only himself, his friends and his family, but lead to the end of the world itself.

 Who is the mysterious and reclusive Malthus Devryn and what are his real plans for MalCorp?
-What is ‘Sneeds’ and is he really a human being at all?
+What kind of being is his evil henchman, Sneeds and is he really human at all?
 Will Eddie help Johnny to save the world once again, or will he have to go it alone this time?
-And why does this kind of adventure always happen during the holidays and not during school time?!
+And why does this kind of adventure always happen during the holidays and not during school time!

 Chapter 1 - Johnny